top of page

 Categories of Crypto-assets under MiCA

-NFTs and the Capital Gains Tax
+NFTs and the capital gains tax

 Condition II: Transfer for Consideration of Crypto (Taxable Realisation)

-Swapping or Exchanging Crypto-assets
+Swapping or exchanging crypto

 II.
-Relationship with the Existing 33% Tax on Speculative Crypto Income
+Relationship with the existing 33% tax on speculative crypto income

-The proposed new regime for taxing capital gains on financial assets is introduced as a lex specialis in relation to the existing regime for miscellaneous income.
-This means that the new regime does not replace the current 33% tax on capital gains arising from speculative transactions or transactions falling outside the normal management of private assets.
+The new capital gains tax is introduced as a lex specialis in relation to the existing regime for miscellaneous income.
+This means that the current 33% tax on speculative capital gains or transactions falling outside the normal management of private assets remains fully applicable.
+The 33% regime is therefore not abolished.

 Parliamentary clarification: “abnormal management” remains exceptional